mrcdctr/sari-sari-store/README.md

 - Barcode/QR scanning for quick sales
 - Cart management with total calculation
 - Checkout processing with automatic inventory adjustment
+- **Barcode Scanner Support**: Use a USB barcode scanner or manual entry to add items to the cart quickly.
+Supports real-time stock updates and detailed cart display.

 ### Reports
 - Customizable sales reports by date range